 Many startups make the mistake of relying too heavily on their product or service to drive sales and end up failing to consider the market that they are getting into.
 And, no matter how great the product or service you are selling is, you will not get very far if you are putting it in front of the wrong market.
 Even the most revolutionary product in the world isn’t going to get anywhere if there’s no market for it, so focus on delivering a product or service that people are actually willing to buy.
 Even getting a small market share is a better option than investing money, time, and effort into a market that doesn’t actually exist.

-It’s difficult, if not completely impossible to run a business on your own, so make sure that you established a strong team to support you from the beginning.
-This doesn’t necessarily mean that you need to get a business partner, but make sure that you are surrounded by people who can offer emotional and practical support wherever you need it – it could be other business owners, friends, family members, or business mentors.
+It’s difficult, if not completely impossible to run a business on your own, so make sure that you establish a strong team to support you from the beginning.
+This doesn’t necessarily mean that you need to get a business partner, but make sure that you are surrounded by people who can offer emotional and practical support wherever you need it – it could be other business owners, friends, family members, business mentors, or a Litigation Support Firm.
 Making sure that you have somebody around who can be there for you is essential in times of crisis.

 Understand the Commitment: